 What it SHOULD mean is making enough to cover your booth fee, cover any extra supplies you purchased for that particular show, your time away from your studio, the time it takes to set up and break down, meals at the show, etc. etc. PLUS an amount for pure *profit* above and beyond all costs and labor.

-You love yourself more than that, don’t you?
+You believe in yourself more than that, don't you?